 - September 2023 £1m development funding approved.

-- February 2024 Network Rail and Ove Arup contracted to begin the work of producing designs and a business case.
+- February 2024 Network Rail and Ove Arup contracted to begin the work to support development of the Outline Business Case.

-- August 2024 - MISSED Outline Business Case was due to be submitted to MCA.
+- August 2024 - MISSED Outline Business Case was earmarked to be submitted to MCA.
 It was not delivered.

 - November 2026 - WILL BE MISSED Original target station opening date.
 Not achievable.